damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 3. [Main actions](#main-actions), of which the player has to choose only one during the turn

 # State messages
-These messages are used to update the clients' caches so that the data is syncronized with the server's.
+These messages are used to update the clients' caches so that the data is synchronized with the server's.

 The server automatically sends incremental updates to the player whenever an object changes.
 With that said, in order to carry out a choice-heavy move, the player may want to see objects that were updated long before.
 On the GUI side, the player can glance at the entire board, but when playing from the CLI finding the last update of an object would be unoptimal.